zhang-can/ECO-pytorch/README.md

-# TSN-Pytorch
+# TSN-Pytorch(modified version by: zhang-can)

 *Now in experimental release, suggestions welcome*.

-**Note**: always use `git clone --recursive https://github.com/yjxiong/tsn-pytorch` to clone this project.
+**Note**: always use `git clone --recursive https://github.com/zhang-can/tsn-modified` to clone this project.
 Otherwise you will not be able to use the inception series CNN archs.

 This is a reimplementation of temporal segment networks (TSN) in PyTorch.
 All settings are kept identical to the original caffe implementation.